Bandanagiri/cis-audit-scribe/README.md

-# Welcome to your CSI Audit Scribe
+# Welcome to our CSI Audit Scribe

 ## Project info